Xirivella: Transport

-It is connected to central Valencia by bus routes and a railway station.
+It is connected to central Valencia by bus routes.
+The town's railway stations Xirivella-L'Alter and Xirivella-Alqueries have been inactive since April 2020 and January 2021 when service was suspended during the COVID-19 pandemic and both stations are expected to be dismantled.
 Metro links exist in the nearby town of Mislata.
 The proposed Line 14 of Metrovalencia is due to link the town to the rest of the metro network after 2030.

 Toponymy

 The name Xirivella may come from the Latin word Silvella (little forest).

 History

 Archeological remains have been found in Xirivella dating since Roman times.

 During the Middle Ages the area was inhabited by farmers that cultivated the land.
 The silk industry also developed during this period.

 Xirivella had a population of 29,409 inhabitants in 2014.

 Sister cities

 Xirivella has town twinned with Casas de Benítez in Cuenca province (Spain), the Dunavarsány city of Hungary and the city of Habana Vieja in Cuba.

 Cultural heritage

 Xirivella has an interesting cultural heritage.

 The old city maintains the urbanism from the Arabic era.
 This is a list of the main historical buildings: